 Your private driver will collect you from Porto (airport or your hotel) and drive you to the pretty town of Barcelos.
 The famous legend of the cockerel originates here, which explains the giant cockerels you’ll see around the historical centre.

-Just outside Barcelos lies Quinta de Tamariz where the owner will personally show you around the wine estate.
+Just outside Barcelos you’ll find our first winery where the owner will personally show you around the wine estate.
 Learn how they cultivate grape varieties such as Loureiro, Arinto and Alvarinho, all used to make white vinho verde wines, as well as Vinhão, Borraçal and Touriga Nacional for red wines.

-It’s a short hop from the vineyards to the coast for lunch at Segredos do Mar seafood restaurant in the picturesque village of Castelo e Neiva just outside Viana do Castelo.
+It’s a short hop from the vineyards to the coast for lunch at a renowned fish and seafood restaurant at the harbour in Viana do Castelo.
 Choose from the freshest catch of the day.

-After lunch, you’ll head north to the coastal city of Viana do Castelo to explore its medieval streets and visit the magnificent Santa Luzia basilica for breathtaking views.
+After lunch, you’ll head into the coastal city of Viana do Castelo to explore its medieval streets and visit the magnificent Santa Luzia basilica for breathtaking views with your guide.

 Day 2 – Melgaço and Ponte de Lima